eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 > **Theorem:** (Gibbard-Satterthwaite) Suppose that we have a ranked voting system, where voters must strictly rank candidates without ties, which respects citizen sovereignty and is strategyproof.
 Then it must be a dictatorship.

-**Proof:** We will show that there must exist a dictating set, and thus by Theorem \ref{dictator} there must be a dictator.

-By Corollary \ref{paretolemma}, the voting system must satisfy Pareto efficiency, so the set of all voters $S$ is a dictating set.
-By Theorem \ref{dictator}, $S$ contains a dictator. **QED**.
+**Proof:** By Corollary \ref{paretolemma}, the voting system must satisfy Pareto efficiency, so the set of all voters $$S$$ is a dictating set.
+By Theorem \ref{dictator}, $$S$$ contains a dictator. **QED**.

 ## Conclusion

-The proof comes down to a few essential elements:
+The proof of the Gibbard-Satterthwaite theorem comes down to a few essential elements:

 1. Strategyproofness is an *extremely* strict property.
 2. Strategyproofness with citizen sovereignty implies monotonicity and Pareto efficiency.
 3. Pareto efficiency implies the trivial existence of a blocking set.
-4. Less trivially, any blocking set contains a strictly smaller blocking set.
-This relies heavily on the strategyproofness.
+4. Less trivially, any blocking set contains a strictly smaller blocking set when we have strategyproofness.
 5. A blocking set doesn't just block a single candidate, but can block all candidates, making it dictatorial.
 6. Since we can reduce any dictating (blocking) set into a strictly smaller dictating set, we can show the existence of a single dictator.

-While most steps follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set.
+While most steps follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set when we have strategyproofness.
 This heavily relied on the fact that strategyproofness is so strict.

 Eggers puts it in an interesting way: "strategy-proofness implies preference-proofness".
 The way strategyproofness is often framed is that being dishonest can't get you a better result.
 But what does being "honest" or "dishonest" even mean?
 If you watch a debate between the candidates and decide to adjust your vote based on what you learn, then which vote is the honest one?